 The bragging rights part especially sink in considering that both the ultimate Persona and the Infinity Plus One Weapons are anything but.
 The protagonist can fuse a persona that can make him invulnerable to any attack or use the strongest attacks in the game, neither of which he can do with which Izanagi no Ookami, and while the Reaper weapons do have the strongest attack power in the game, this is largely irrelevant - the damage you deal with skills is completely based upon the Strength or Magic Stats of your weapon.
-A weapon that boosts attributes or gives you nice perks are generally superior to the Reaper Weapons, although one could argue Kanji's and the Protagonist's are still fairly useful.
+A weapon that boosts attributes or gives you nice perks are generally superior to the Reaper Weapons.

 Izanagi-No-Ookami, while still unstoreable and cost-prohibitive (therefore still falling into this trope) becomes a fair bit more useful in Golden.
 The most important change is his ability to actually Inherit skills (and being able to choose which ones get inherited this time around.)
 This lets him actually fill specific roles for the end-game bosses instead of simply being a trash-mob killer.
-He's also the only method of getting the Victory Cry skill card, which is obscenely useful for the Bonus Dungeon.
+He's also the only method of getting the Victory Cry skill card without relying on luck, which is obscenely useful for the Bonus Dungeon.